Skip to main content

 Hybrid Approach: The Best of Both Worlds

-For example, you might use React Native for the main app interface while implementing custom native modules for specific features like advanced camera processing, biometric authentication, or integration with specialized hardware.
+For example, using React Native for the main app interface while implementing custom native modules for advanced camera processing, biometric authentication, or specialised hardware.
+This is the approach we've used at AuraLogic for TripMate — giving us rapid cross-platform development for the main UX while native modules handle performance-critical features.

 Conclusion